 Category Archives: News

-A week ago, on Thursday March 20, a large group of enthusiastic Library supporters gathered in the FedEx Global Education Center’s Peacock Atrium for a reception and viewing of UNC-Chapel Hill’s seven millionth volume, Juan Latino’s first book, the first book … Continue reading
+A week ago, on Thursday March 20, some two hundred Library supporters gathered in the FedEx Global Education Center’s Peacock Atrium for a reception and viewing of UNC-Chapel Hill’s seven millionth volume, Juan Latino’s first book, the first book of poetry in a … Continue reading

 Wilson Library reopens tomorrow at 9 a.m. after two days closed due to the storm.
 We hope you had the chance to enjoy the snow and we look forward to welcoming you back.